 It’s similar on the southern side of the Mediterranean.
-Majid Mahjoub, from whom we get marvelous harissa and other Tunisian foods, told me that sardines are “a giant food in the kitchen of the Tunisian coastline.”
+Majid Mahjoub, from whom we get marvelous harissa, sun-dried couscous and Onsa’s Olive Oil bottled just for us, told me that sardines are “a giant food in the kitchen of the Tunisian coastline.”
 Tunisians eat them both fresh and tinned, preferring the smaller, skinnier sardines.
 “They are,” Majid explained, “the fish of the poor.”
 Just-caught sardines are frequently grilled, then served with lemon and fresh, green olive oil.

 Sardines are big in Greece, too.
 A Greek salad with a tin of sardines is a good way to go.
 A green salad with roasted peppers, some cucumber, olives and other assorted vegetables is excellent.
 Greek cookbook author Aglaia Kremezi (whose work I highly recommend) has a recipe for sardelosalata—the sardine version of the classic taramosalata spread (made from carp roe).
 It makes an excellent hors d’oeuvres or sandwich.

 Different Countries, Different Fish, One Name